Kitware/iMSTK/Docs/source/Scene.rst

 Interactions Internals
 ----------------------

 What the scene interactions in iMSTK provide is intermediate callback between two differing SceneObjects.
-That is, SceneObjects that have DynamicalModels such as Pbd, Fem, SPH, ...
-May have a complex pipeline, or set of steps.
+That is, SceneObjects that have DynamicalModels such as Pbd, Fem, SPH may have a complex pipeline, or set of steps.
 Certain interactions require intermediate callback that occurs between two steps of these models.

 For example take the following steps of PBD: